djesusnet/Maskify.Core/README.md

 ## Features

-- **CPF Masking**: Masks CPF numbers, with or without formatting.
+- **CPF masking**: Masks CPF numbers, with or without formatting.
-- **CNPJ Masking**: Supports CNPJ formatting, allowing input with or without mask.
+- **CNPJ masking**: Supports CNPJ formatting, allowing input with or without mask.
-- **Email Masking**: Partially hides email addresses, preserving domain integrity.
+- **Email masking**: Partially hides email addresses, preserving domain integrity.
+- **Credit card masking**: Allows partial masking of credit card numbers, displaying only the necessary digits for identification while keeping the others protected for enhanced security.
-- **Generic Masking Method**: Allows you to mask any type of sensitive data, such as phone numbers, addresses, and more.
+- **Generic masking method**: Allows you to mask any type of sensitive data, such as phone numbers, addresses, and more.

 ## Installation